 We did, however, think very highly of ourselves.
 We had no empathy for the victim at all.
 Our bullying was verbal, hurtful, and very wrong, but we never thought of physically hurting this girl.
 In a weird way we thought it made us superior, when in reality we probably were very insecure.
 While we teased, made fun of, and excluded her from our group, we never considered that it had to hurt her.
 She was different, and we thought we were cool.
 Fast forward 50 years or more, bullying takes on a whole new dimension.
 Interestingly, there were brief times in that year, that we befriended this girl, and turned on one of the other girls.
 I too took my turn at being teased, hearing hurtful words, and being ignored and left out of the group.
 I think that was a good thing, because I learned really quick how hurtful it was.

 What can we do to help our children and youth through this maze of meanness?
 First of all, never ignore the behavior.
 Pay attention to your children.
 Talk to them, teach empathy for others, but also listen to them.
 Make consequences consistent and fair, make expectations very clear, and teach by example.
 If you have ever suffered at the mouth of others, you know if scars, and hurts, and the hate from it destroys.
 One major point I want to make is that teaching must also include Jesus.
 If Jesus fills a heart, hate will not be as successful.
 If a heart is brought into the obedience of Christ, the body will cheerfully obey His commands.
 It is my love for Christ, and my personal relationship with Him, that allows me to see the other side of the bully.
 It is not always easy to do, because the human in me wants to see the bully get what's due him or her.
 I need to pray for the bullies in our schools, and in our world as much as I do for the victims.
 In a bully situation, or a lost soul situation, only satan wins.
-We need more than ever to
+We need more than ever to protect our children whether they bully or are bullied, and only Jesus can be the ultimate example.

 No comments: